bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 as to overwrite the native "uImage" file on that partition.
 The uInitrd image name can be anything, but you must take a note of the name.

-The following shows an example of how the files might be transferred.
+The following shows an example session on the Seagate Central of how the files might be transferred to the boot partition.
+(N.B.
+You must be logged in as root)

     root@NAS-X:/home/admin# mount /dev/sda1 /mnt/sda1
     root@NAS-X:/home/admin# ls -l /mnt/sda1